leokasion/beepmonitor/README.md

   modprobe -r pcspkr && modprobe pcspkr

--go back to your user, download the bash script, change the example IP 5.3.7.9 for the IP you want the script to start the beeps when it responds, and finallly chmod it as executable
+-go back to your user, download the bash script, change the example IP 5.3.7.9 for the IP you want the script to start the beeps when it responds

   exit

+-finallly chmod it as executable

   chmod +x monitor.sh